qunfengdong/MicroGMT/README.md

 NC_045512.genome : SARS-CoV-2
 ```

 2. If the genome uses a non-standard codon table: Add codon table parameter.
-Not done for SARS-CoV-2.
+No need for SARS-CoV-2.

 3. Get genome annotations.
 Four different formats are accepted: GTF, GFF, RefSeq table from UCSC, and GenBank file.
 The SARS-CoV-2's annotation file we used is GenBank file downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512.
 Rename it by "genes.gbk".
 Create a folder named "NC_045512" under <path_to_MicroGMT>/database/.
-Finally, put "genes.gbk" in <path_to_MicroGMT>/database/NC_045512.
+Finally, put "genes.gbk" under <path_to_MicroGMT>/database/NC_045512.
 For other annotation file formats, you will also need the fasta reference genome file.
+Please see snpEff's manual about how to use GTF, GFF or RefSeq table from UCSC to create database.

 4. Create the database:
 ```bash